anBertoli/simple-strings/docs/intro.md

 sure the buffer it has enough space (or grow it with the dedicated `ss_grow` function).

 Both the string struct pointed to by an `ss` pointer and the string buffer are heap allocated.
 After use the strings must be freed with the `ss_free` function.
+All the docs of the functions of the library specify if they modify the passed string in place or a new one is created, and also in this case the strings must be freed after use.
+Similarly, also string iterators and list of strings must be freed after use.